What proxy servers do you support?

 However, these IP addresses typically are restricted to the physical grounds of the institution.
 This provides a challenge then for users wanting to access IP-authenticated resources from home or via a mobile device connected to a cellular data network!

-The solution is a which makes the request for content "by proxy" for the user who is the IP range by relaying that request through an IP that is the IP range.
+The solution is a proxy server which makes the request for content "by proxy" for the user who is outside the IP range by relaying that request through an IP that is inside the IP range.
 To continue the use of the phone analogy from above, if only you have the ability to call and request information because your phone number was recognized by the content provider, but your colleague was at home and wanted some information, they could call you and you could then relay this request to the provider, and then, in turn, relay this information back to your colleague.
 Proxy servers work in much the same way.
-But how does the proxy server know if the user outside the IP range should be access?
+But how does the proxy server know if the user outside the IP range should be allowed access?

-This is where comes in.
+This is where authentication comes in.
 Authentication to the proxy server can take many forms.
 For example, EZProxy provides access via a wide range of authentication methods and the other proxy servers have similar lists of supported techniques.
 A very common option is to link the username/password boxes seen on a proxy server login screen to that of the LDAP/Active Directory database for the institution.
 This would be a "master list" of usernames/passwords that access other types of accounts for individuals on campus, typically including things like email accounts or links to student accounts or human resources information.
 This way, the user doesn't need a "special" login to sign into the proxy server to access library materials.
 This provides the best possible user experience.
 Another popular method is to authenticate via Shibboleth which provides single sign on (SSO) capability to a wide variety of technology systems popular in universities.

 Each proxy server has a unique IP address assigned to it.
 Sometimes this proxy server will already exist within your institution's IP range and if you have already registered these IP ranges with your provider then you do not need to contact your content providers with this new IP address.
 However, some content providers require that you designate if you have a proxy server and the exact IP address of that proxy server.
 Be sure to check your license agreements for each content provider for details!